• Skip to primary navigation

 A bowl of banana porridge with a text title overlay.

 Banana Porridge is fuss free breakfast comfort food at its finest.
 Creamy porridge with mashed up bananas in it and then extra on top for banana lovers.
-Just 5 ingredients (and extra topping options) and you have yourself a tasty and filling breakfast that the whole family will love.
+Just 5 ingredients (and extra topping options) and ready in 10 minutes and you have yourself a tasty and filling breakfast that the whole family will love.

 A bowl of porridge topped with banana slices, honey and seeds.

-If you are looking for some other oat recipes, then why not try our Easy Baked Oats, Microwave Porridge, Banana Oat Muffins or Porridge Fingers.
+If you are looking for some other oat recipes, then why not try our Easy Baked Oats, Microwave Porridge, Gingerbread Baked Oats or Porridge Fingers.

 Jump to: